Hakata Weather in September

 1. In September, it is hot at midday and pleasantly warm at other times.

-2. During 11 rainy days, Hakata experiences moderate rainfall with frequent light showers.
+2. 11 rainy days bring moderate rainfall, featuring frequent light showers.

-3. Except for Respect for the Aged Day and the Autumn Equinox, other times are the low season.
+3. It is the low season, except Respect for the Aged Day and the Autumn Equinox Day.

 Dropping Temperature

-In September, Hakata steps into autumn as temperatures gradually drop.
-In the early and middle part of the month, daily high temperatures remain above 30℃ (86℉) but rarely reach 35℃ (95℉), while daily lows are often around 22 - 26℃ (71.6 - 78.8℉), which means it is hot at midday and other times are pleasantly warm.
-In the late part of the month, there is a distinct decline in temperature, with highs of 25 - 30℃ (77 - 86℉) and lows occasionally below 20 degrees Celsius (68 degrees Fahrenheit).
+In September, Hakata steps into autumn and the temperatures gradually drop.
+In the early and middle part of the month, high temperatures often remain above 30℃ (86℉) but rarely reach 35℃ (95℉), while lows are often around 22 - 26℃ (71.6 - 78.8℉), which means it is hot at midday but pleasantly warm at other times.
+In the late part of the month, there is an obvious decline in temperature, with highs of 25 - 30℃ (77 - 86℉) and lows occasionally below 20 degrees Celsius (68 degrees Fahrenheit).

 Moderate Rainfall

-Hakata experiences moderate precipitation with an average of 144mm (5.7 in) distributed over 11 days.
-September is characterized by light showers, but influenced by the autumn rain front and typhoons, there may be widespread heavy rain, usually lasting for at most half a day, so pay attention to the weather forecast and take some precautions.
-Besides, autumn rain often brings about a sudden drop in temperature.
+Hakata accepts moderate precipitation in September, averaging 144mm (5.7 in) and distributed over 11 days.
+The rainfall is characterized by light showers, but influenced by the autumn rain front and typhoons, there may be heavy rain, usually lasting for half a day at most, so pay attention to the weather forecast and take some precautions.
+Besides, autumn rain often brings about a sudden temperature drop.

-The relative humidity is approximately 73%, and with the precipitation and temperature decreasing, you don’t feel as sultry as in summer.
+The relative humidity is approximately 73%, and as temperature is not very high, you don’t feel as sultry as in July and August.

 Short Daylight Hours/ Sunshine Hours

-Although the sunshine is no longer as intense as it is in summer, the maximum UV index can still reach 8, so sun protection are essential on sunny days.
+Although the sunshine is no longer as intense as it is in summer, the maximum UV index can still reach 8, so sun protection is essential on sunny days.

 Is September good to visit Hakata?

 Yes, this month is one of the best times to come here.
-Firstly, most of time the weather of Hakata in September is relatively pleasant, along with not much rainfall, suitable for wandering around.
-Secondly, lots of events during this month give you more chances to not only understand local traditional culture but also feel the atmosphere of modern music.
+Firstly, most of the time, the weather of Hakata in September is pleasant, along with not much rainfall, suitable for wandering around.
+Secondly, lots of events such as Hakozaki Shrine Hojoya Festival and music festivals during this month give you more chances to not only understand local traditional culture but also feel the lively atmosphere of modern music.

 What to wear in Hakata in September?

-Clothes: Based on the Hakata climate in September, it’s advised to wear breathable short-sleeved T-shirts, skirts and thin sweatpants at midday, while at other times, put on an extra light denim jacket outside, which are also needed on some cool rainy days.
+Clothes: Based on the Hakata climate in September, it’s advised to wear breathable short-sleeved T-shirts, and skirts or thin sweatpants at midday, while at other times, put on an extra light denim jacket outside, which are also needed on some cool rainy days.

-Footwear: Considering you may visit numerous attractions, you are recommended to bring lightweight and comfortable walking shoes or sneakers, preferably with water-assistant and non-slip properties.
+Footwear: Considering you may visit numerous attractions, it is recommended to bring lightweight and comfortable walking shoes or sneakers, preferably with water-resistant and non-slip properties.

 Others: Sun hats, sunglasses and sunblock are important items on sunny days, and be sure to bring along light raincoats or compact umbrellas.